fzaiser/genfer/README.md

 ### 1.1 Download

-* Download the README file `README.md` and the VM image `popl2025.ova` from TODO.
+* Download the VM image `popl2025.ova` from https://doi.org/10.5281/zenodo.13935838.
 * Download Oracle VirtualBox 7.1.2 for your system here: https://www.virtualbox.org/wiki/Downloads.
-* Follow the instructions in `README.md`.

 ### 1.2 Setup

-Import the VM image `popl2025.ova` and start the virtual machine.
+* Import the VM image `popl2025.ova` and start the virtual machine.
-The guest OS is Ubuntu 22.04.05.
+* The guest OS is Ubuntu 22.04.05.
-Log in with user name `user` and password `123`.
+* Log in with user name `user` and password `123`.
-All dependencies are already installed on the VM.
+* All dependencies are already installed on the VM.
+* Guest extensions are installed, so you should be able to copy and paste between the host and the guest system.

-Make sure that the keyboard layout "en" (English US), not "de", is selected (top right of the screen, next to the network indicator etc.).
+* Make sure that the keyboard layout "en" (English US), not "de", is selected (top right of the screen, next to the network indicator etc.).

 **Hardware requirements**: The VM was tested on a laptop computer with a 13th Gen Intel® Core™ i7-1365U × 12 processor and 16.0 GB RAM, running Ubuntu 22.05.05.
 Similar hardware should also be able to run this artifact.